Request Free Consultation< Request Free Consultation Call Give us a Call

 Pain-Free

 Non-surgical orthopedics is one of the fastest-growing fields in all of medicine.
 It combines a wide variety of techniques and treatments to help patients overcome pain and injury without relying on powerful drugs or invasive surgery.
 If you’re ready for your back to stop hurting, or if your knee never seems to heal, Dr. Pinkston will do his best to help you finally enjoy the relief you deserve with the goal of avoiding any operations or lifetime prescriptions.
-You can learn more about everything he provides below, and to see what he could do for you, contact us today to schedule a FREE consultation to discuss non-surgical orthopedics in our Asheville, NC practice.
+You can learn more about everything he provides below, and to see what he could do for you, contact us today to schedule a consultation to discuss non-surgical orthopedics in our Asheville, NC practice.

 Why Choose Dr. James Pinkston for